joaoipiraja/Swift-Basics-2/README.md

 It can be return Nil

 ### SearchString Function
-We can see that the returned value can be Nil if there's no "C" in "S".
-So, it's putted the "?" to mean the sentence "is Nil?"
+We can see that the returned value can be Nil if there's no C in S. So, it's putted the "?" to mean the sentence "is Nil?"
 ```Swift
 func Search(ifContains c:Character, in s:String) -> String.Index?{
     return s.lastIndex(of: c)